 So I set my hand to re-construct this little bit of heaven.
 And what emerged from my kitchen was pretty dang close to the original.
 So … I give you this Chicken with Raspberry Jalapeño Sauce Pizza with all the fixin’s.

-The foundation to a perfect homemade pizza is most definitely the crust.
+The foundation of a perfect homemade pizza is most definitely the crust.
 Nobody likes a soggy crust!
 So I have the perfect one for you that is both crispy and chewy.
 You can find my recipe with step by step instructions here.